kanors-emr/VedaOnline-documentation/source/pages/introduction.rst

 **Solver time**

-GAMS Engine is available at $12.37 per hour.
+GAMS Engine is available at $12.37 - $13.11 per hour, depending on the machine size.
 Users can prepay for any number of hours (>= 40).
-These hours can be transferred across users and years but they cannot be refunded.
-Note that thier price is subject to change depending upon GAMS policy.
+The default machine size can be set under user profile, and it can be changed at the time of launching a set of runs from the VO Run manager.
+These hours can be transferred across years but they cannot be refunded.
+Note that the GAMS Enging price is subject to change depending upon GAMS policy.

 .. csv-table::
         :file: tables/pricing_ge.csv